 - 1 tablespoon vanilla extract

-- Preheat your oven to 375 degrees.
+- Preheat the oven to 375 degrees.
 Mist a 9×9 square pan non-stick spray.
 Set aside.

 - Stir the butter, graham crackers, flour, and 2 tablespoons of sugar together with a fork.
-Press into the bottom of you prepared pan.
+Press into the bottom of the prepared pan.
 Bake for 8 minutes or until light brown.